-- Residues can be very adhesive so that low-pressure flushing (<50 psi) may not be effective at removing weathered diluted bitumen crude oil from substrates composed of man-made structures or vegetation. - Surface washing agents can increase removal rates; however, diluted bitumen crude oils that have been exposed to the sun for days can only be scrapped off or removed with high- pressure and high-temperature flushing or dry ice blasting. - In forested wetlands, with large amounts of organic debris, diluted bitumen can adhere to the debris and sediments, and might necessitate aggressive removal or capping to control chronic sheening.
+- Oil-saturated soils can be removed manually where practical and safe; use mechanical excavation where manual is not practical. - Low-pressure flushing (<50 psi) will not be effective at removing weathered dilbit from substrates such as man-made structures or vegetation. - Surface washing agents can increase removal rates; however, dilbit that has been exposed to the sun for days can only be scrapped off or removed with high-pressure and high-temperature flushing. - Oiled vegetation and debris will have to be removed.

-For a release of diluted bitumen crude oil that reaches WATER:
+For a release of diluted bitumen product that reaches WATER: